ThalesVGomes/Useful_Functions_StandardML/README.md

-# auto-ml-functions
+# Useful Functions to standard (no Deep Learning) problems.
-Some functions I created to automate standard Machine Learning problems (using Sklearn) - especially the classification ones
+The notebook is not formated, it's just a personal backup